Oregon Lightning

 The Oregon Lightning are a professional indoor football team based in Redmond, Oregon.
 They were founded in 2020 and began playing football as members of the American West Football Conference in 2021, known then as the Oregon High Desert Storm.
 It is the first team to play in Central Oregon.
 They are owned by Chuck Jones, former head coach of the Arena Football League's Oregon Blackbears, along with Sara Gumm and Jay Jenkins.
-They play their home games at the First Interstate Bank Center at the Deschutes County Fairgrounds in Redmond and are now members of Arena Football One.
+They were members of Arena Football One (AF1) from 2025 to 2026 before leaving that league to pursue new opportunities.
+They play their home games at the First Interstate Bank Center at the Deschutes County Fairgrounds in Redmond.

 History

 The Lightning are the fourth official Oregon-based team to play major league arena football and are the second to play outside of the Portland, Oregon, area.
 They are also the first "major" sports team based in Deschutes County.
 The team will have the smallest arena capacity in the league set at 4,000.
 Their main geographic rivals in AF1 are the Washington Wolfpack and Billings Outlaws.
 Their logo was created using Artificial Intelligence and finalized as a two-dimensional logo with the Oregon state map in the background behind a sasquatch running with the ball.
 The "97" on the jersey is to indicate U.S. Highway 97, which travels directly through Redmond.